EVMS Psychiatry Residency Program

 The second year consists of three three-month rotations in inpatient psychiatry, consult/liaison psychiatry, and emergency psychiatry, and one month rotations each in child psychiatry, geriatric psychiatry, and substance abuse.

 The entire third year is an outpatient year.
-The fourth year includes experience as a senior resident on an inpatient service at one of the main teaching hospitals, rotations in geriatric psychiatry, child psychiatry, substance abuse, forensic psychiatry, community psychiatry, and elective rotations.
+The fourth year includes experience as a senior resident on an inpatient service at one of the main teaching hospitals, rotations in geriatric psychiatry, child psychiatry, substance abuse, community psychiatry, and elective rotations.

 Each resident is expected to be involved in some form of psychiatric scholarly activity by developing and/or participating in a research project or by developing two clinical case reports that contribute original work.
 Strong support is available through psychiatric supervisors and research assistants, as well as by a research coordinator who holds a doctoral degree in education.
 Managed care experience, quality improvement and patient safety programs are also part of our residents' training experience.
 The EVMS Psychiatry Residency is truly an exceptional program in which to train.